CodingItWrong/outsidein.dev/docs/vue/1-setup.md

 ![Vue app intro screen](./images/1-1-hello-vue.png)

-With this, we can mark off our next task in Trello:
+With this, we can move our "Create App" task in Trello to "Done".

-- [x] Create App

-Next, let's tweak the autoformatting setup.
+## Setting Up Autoformatting

+Next is "Set Up Autoformatting" -- drag it to "In Progress".

 Prettier doesn't have a lot of configuration options, but you can adjust a little.
 And a `.prettierrc.js` file at the root of your project and add the following:

 ```js
 module.exports = {